TritonDataCenter/dragnet/README.md

 There are a few debugging options:

-* `--counters`: See "dn scan --counters".
+* `--counters`: See "dnl scan --counters".
-* `--warnings`: See "dn scan --warnings".
+* `--warnings`: See "dnl scan --warnings".

-When using forms "dn index-tree", you must include at least one column that's a "date" field.
+When using forms "dnl index-tree", you must include at least one column that's a "date" field.
 That field will be used to figure out which hourly or daily index file a given data point should wind up in.

 ### Querying

-"dn query-file" and "dn query-tree" support arguments like "dn scan-file" and "dn scan-tree":
+"dnl query-file" and "dnl query-tree" support arguments like "dnl scan-file" and "dnl scan-tree":

-    dn query-file  [-b|--breakdowns COLUMN[,COLUMN...]]
+    dnl query-file  [-b|--breakdowns COLUMN[,COLUMN...]]
                    [-f|--filter FILTER]
                    [--before END_TIMESTAMP] [--after START_TIMESTAMP]
                    [--time-field TIME_FIELD]
                    [--points] [--counters]
                    INDEX_FILE

-    dn query-tree  [-b|--breakdowns COLUMN[,COLUMN...]]
+    dnl query-tree  [-b|--breakdowns COLUMN[,COLUMN...]]
                    [-f|--filter FILTER]
                    [--before END_TIMESTAMP] [--after START_TIMESTAMP]
                    [--time-field TIME_FIELD]
                    [--points] [--counters]
                    INDEX_DIRECTORY

-    dn query-manta [-b|--breakdowns COLUMN[,COLUMN...]]
+    dnl query-manta [-b|--breakdowns COLUMN[,COLUMN...]]
                    [-f|--filter FILTER]
                    [--before END_TIMESTAMP] [--after START_TIMESTAMP]
                    [--time-field TIME_FIELD]
                    [--points] [--counters]
                    INDEX_DIRECTORY

-All of these options work just as documented for "dn scan-file" and "dn scan-tree".
+All of these options work just as documented for "dnl scan-file" and "dnl scan-tree".
 "INDEX\_FILE" should be a single index file to be queried.
-INDEX\_DIRECTORY refers to a directory of indexes created with "dn index-tree" or "dn index-manta".  "dn" will automatically select the daily indexes if available and fall back to hourly indexes if not.
+INDEX\_DIRECTORY refers to a directory of indexes created with "dnl index-tree" or "dnl index-manta".  "dnl" will automatically select the daily indexes if available and fall back to hourly indexes if not.

 Several scan-related arguments are not supported by when querying because they